-There are around 2,500 individual reefs and over 900 islands, ranging from small coral cays to continental islands.
+There are around 3000 individual reefs and over 900 islands, ranging from small coral cays to continental islands.

-It’s between 60km and 250km in width.
-The outer reefs and continental slopes plunge to depths of more than 2000m while the waters close to shore are around 35m deep.
+It’s between 60km and 250km in width with outer reefs and continental slopes plunging to depths of more than 2000m while the waters close to shore are around 35m deep.

 Southern Great Barrier Reef

 The Southern Great Barrier Reef stretches from the Coral Coast, Lady Elliot Island and the Bundaberg coast to Lady Musgrave Island and Seventeen Seventy and up to Heron Island, the Capricorn Coast and Great Keppel Island.

 The southern section of the Great Barrier Reef is a quiet corner but it is every bit as special as the more popular tourist areas in the north.

 Reasons to visit the Southern Great Barrier Reef are: